 Value of CIS Membership

 Networking is essential to building a professional reputation.
-CIS membership offers a way to establish and maintain both professional and personal contacts within the field of clinical immunology.
-CIS offers opportunities to serve with colleagues on several committees, such as Membership, Communications, Program, Publications and our newest committee, New Immunologists-in-Training/Fellows-in-Training (NIT/FIT).
+CIS membership offers a way to establish and maintain both professional and personal connections within the field of clinical immunology.
+CIS offers opportunities to serve with colleagues on several committees, such as Membership, Communications, Program, Publications and Early Career Immunologist (ECI) Committee.
 Members can also serve as faculty for CIS’s Summer Schools held in subspecialty areas such as Primary Immunodeficiency Diseases and Systemic Autoimmune Diseases.

 CIS membership includes a complimentary online subscription to the Journal of Clinical Immunology, the official journal of CIS.
 The Journal of Clinical Immunology is an international journal that helps researchers and academic clinicians keep current on investigative basic immunology and diseases related to the immune system.
 This well-established journal publishes articles on basic, translational, and clinical studies in all aspects of immunology.